 At Chaffey, juniors may take a FREE SAT prep class!
 If you can, definitely take this class.
 It is a large time commitment, but it can help boost your skills and scores.
 For information, see the flyer here.

 The SAT II Subject Tests are tests designed to help you show mastery of material in specific courses.
 They are not AP exams; they are designed to evaluate mastery of high school material.
 You can select your strongest areas and take these tests to help make your college application more competitive.

 Some colleges require SAT II tests as part of admission, and some only suggest that you take them.
 It is your responsibility to check the admission requirements for each school you plan to attend.
 Look at the admissions page for each college.
 It may take a little time, but you should be able to find the admission requirements.
-The bottom line is that you should definitely take the SAT II tests if you are a strong student planning to apply at competitive colleges.
+The bottom line is that you should definitely take the SAT II tests if you are a strong student planning to apply at competitive colleges; it is yet another data point that colleges use when comparing potential students.
 Like the SAT I, doing well on these tests can show off your strengths, and that is always a good idea!

 You can take one, two, or three tests in one day.
 Be sure to check the College Board site for dates.
 Click here for the 2017- 2018 dates.